 - Be prepared to tell your advisor which courses in these categories sound interesting to you.

 - Humanities and Fine Arts (one literature course plus 6 hours required)

 When you meet with your advisor, you should tell him or her about any of the following items that pertain to you.

 - Dual Enrollment: Any college level courses during high school.
 You will need to ask the COLLEGE or UNIVERSITY through which you took these courses to have a transcript sent to The University of Memphis.
 Please bring an official or unofficial copy of your dual enrollment transcript to orientation just in case!
 If you took them through The University of Memphis, your transcript is here already.

 - AP Credit: Any AP courses for which you took or will take the AP Test.
 Check the AP table to see what score you need to place out of courses at The University of Memphis.
 If you place out of a course by earning AP credit, you receive an S for the course, and you are allowed to take any subsequent courses in that area.

-- ACT Proficiency Exam Program: Students scoring 29 or higher on the ACT English Sub Score or 650 or higher on the SAT Verbal Score will be awarded 3 hours credit for ENGL 1010 with ACT scores for this credit being valid for 3 years.
+- ACT Proficiency Exam Program: Students scoring 29 or higher on the ACT English Sub Score or the equivalent SAT Verbal Score will be awarded 3 hours credit for ENGL 1010 with ACT scores for this credit being valid for 3 years.
 The University of Memphis awards 3 hours of credit for MATH 1710 College Algebra to students with an ACT Math subscore of 29 or above.
 Students who have previously taken MATH 1710 and earned a passing or failing grade are not eligible.
 ACT scores for this credit are valid for 2 years.

 - CLEP Tests: Students have the option of taking a test to determine if they have the knowledge required in some college courses through a nationally recognized battery of tests referred to as CLEP tests, or College Level Examination Program.
 If a test is successfully completed, the student will receive course credit for the appropriate class.